Applying For Disability When You’re Over 50

 How is Social Security Disability Different for Those Over the Age of 50?

 As we age, our bodies become less resistant to illness and injury.
 This makes it much more likely that older workers will suffer a disability that prevents them from working.
-Although disability benefits are not particularly generous, they can help a disabled worker pay basic expenses (The “average” amount of SSD is $1,277, although the amount can range from $800-$1,800).
+Although disability benefits are not particularly generous, they can help a disabled worker pay basic expenses (The “average” amount of SSD is around $1,539, although the amount can range from $800-$1,800).

 One of the chief considerations in SSD eligibility is whether you can do the same work you did prior to your disability.
 The SSA will also consider whether you can adjust to doing another type of work.
 The SSA recognizes that adjusting to a new type of work can be much more difficult for a person over the age of 50.
 For this reason, the Social Security Administration’s “grid” is more favorable to older workers.